rrobinn/academic-kickstart/content/post/eye-tracking/eye-tracking.md

 The eye-tracker that I use collects 300 samples a second.
 That means that we get a read-out of where baby is looking every 3.3ms.

 # What kinds of questions can we ask?
 It's all about connecting those eye movements to what the baby is looking at.
+Here is an example of a still from a movie we show babies (they <i>love</i> this movie, a 20-second clip of three ladies dancing).
+The pink blobs represent where the baby is looking.

+We can start to ask questions like: Do babies spend more time looking at the ladies' faces than the background?
+How does movement impact where they direct their attention to?

+<b>We can take summary statistics of their eye movements</b>, and calculate the proportion of time they look at faces relative to other objects on the screen.
+<b> We can do time series analyses as well</b>, and look at moment-by-moment changes in their eye-gaze.

 <table class="image">
 <tr><td><img src="/post-img/eye-tracking-dancing-ladies.png" alt=" "/></td></tr>
 </table>